Oscar Health Inc. (OSCR) is destined for greater heights as its last quarter sales were 1,017 M

 Oscar Health Inc. (OSCR) Insider Updates

-Our next focus will be how large-scale investors are participating in this stock of the Healthcare Plans Industry.
+As we move forward, let’s examine how large-scale investors are investing in this stock of the Healthcare Plans Industry.
 The insider ownership of Oscar Health Inc. is 0.50%, while institutional ownership is 92.00%.
 The most recent insider transaction that took place on Jun 06, was worth 56,657.
 In this transaction EVP, Chief Insurance Officer of this company sold 11,300 shares at a rate of $5.01, taking the stock ownership to the 131,018 shares.
 Before that another transaction happened on Jun 06, when Company’s Chief Financial Officer sold 19,546 for $5.01, making the entire transaction worth $98,002.
 This insider now owns 264,307 shares in total.

 Oscar Health Inc. (OSCR) Performance Highlights and Predictions

-In the latest quarterly report, which was put into the public domain on 6/29/2022, the organization reported -$0.53 earnings per share (EPS), lower than consensus estimate (set at -$0.48) by -$0.05.
+In its latest quarterly report, released on 3/30/2022, the company reported earnings of -$0.36 per share, which was $0.1 lower than the consensus estimate of $0.26.
+In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
 This company achieved a net margin of -31.14 while generating a return on equity of -62.37.
-Wall Street market experts anticipate that the next fiscal year will bring earnings of 0 per share during the current fiscal year.
+Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.7 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around -55.00% per share during the next fiscal year.